Superrehtard/old_diaspora_wiki/Migrating-from-MongoDB-to-MySQL.md

     bundle exec rake db:migrate
 to create your database and set up the tables. *If you are migrating a production database, put RAILS_ENV=production before each command.*

+**If you want to create the database though the mysql console**, make sure you set the default charset and collation appropriately:
+    CREATE DATABASE diaspora_production DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_bin;
+Creating it through rake db:create should set the charset and collation appropriately.

 ## Migrate from Mongo
 Make sure 'mongoexport' is in your path.
 It's generally located in the same place as the mongod executable.